ctsit/PyUtils/README.md

 # PyUtils
-PyUtils is a collection of utility python functions to be uses across CTS-IT python projects.
+PyUtils is a collection of utility python functions for use across CTS-IT python projects.